 - foreign language, achieved by completing one course at level 200 level or above, which is essentially the third course in a language sequence.
 Students may fulfill this with a 4 or 5 on an AP foreign language exam or by passing a proficiency test administered by a Lawrence foreign language department.

-- Your academic major, a concentration of courses in an academic area
+- Academic major requirements, a concentration of courses in an academic area of your choice

 Elective courses, flexible space in your curriculum which you can use to: